 Punitive Damages

-Punitive damages are not related to the plaintiff’s injuries.
+Punitive damages are not related to the plaintiff’s severe injuries.
 The court uses punitive damages to “punish” the defendant monetarily for particularly egregious or repeated acts of negligence or recklessness.

 Fort Myers